jacquesmatcgithub/myMovies/design_documents/time_log.md

 02/22/2018 | 5.0 | Deployed my week 1 excercise to AWS.
 Got it to work after much struggle 02/23/2018 | 2.0 | Started watching the week 7 videos.
 02/26/2018 | 2.5 | Created my class diagram.
-Posted reviews of the design reviews for Osama and Holli
+Posted reviews of the design reviews for Osama and Holli 03/01/2018 | 4.5 | Implemented the GenericDao in my week 1 excercise.
+Added the Role table for the Tomcat Authentication work comming up, and also added the Role to my week 1 excercise output.
+Also made the output look a little better with a bit of color.